I. Introduction

 Notable examples of robotic interventions highlight their effectiveness:

-• 2015 Nepal Earthquake: Drones were deployed to assess damage, while ground robots helped in locating survivors trapped under rubble.
-The combination of aerial and ground assessments helped coordinate rescue operations swiftly.
+Drones were deployed to assess damage, while ground robots helped locate survivors trapped under rubble.
+The combined aerial and ground assessments enhanced the coordination of rescue operations.

-• Hurricane Harvey (2017): Robotic systems were used to conduct aerial imaging of flooded areas, enabling a faster response to flooding and infrastructure damage.
-Analysis of drone footage allowed responders to prioritize areas for immediate intervention.
+Robotic systems conducted aerial imaging of flooded areas, enabling a quicker response to flooding and infrastructure damage.
+Analyzing drone footage allowed responders to prioritize areas for immediate intervention.

 4. Collaboration Between Human and Robotic Systems